Minoxidil: Pharmacology

-Pharmacodynamics
+Mechanism of action

 The mechanism by which minoxidil promotes hair growth is not fully understood.
-Minoxidil is an adenosine 5'-triphosphate-sensitive potassium channel opener, causing hyperpolarization of cell membranes.
+Minoxidil is an adenosine 5'-triphosphate (ATP)-sensitive potassium channel opener, causing hyperpolarization of cell membranes.
 Theoretically, by widening blood vessels and opening potassium channels, it allows more oxygen, blood, and nutrients to the follicles.
 Moreover, minoxidil contains a nitric oxide moiety and may act as a nitric oxide agonist.
 This may cause follicles in the telogen phase to shed, which are then replaced by thicker hairs in a new anagen phase.
 Minoxidil is a prodrug that is converted by sulfation via the sulfotransferase enzyme SULT1A1 to its active form, minoxidil sulfate.
 The effect of minoxidil is mediated by adenosine, which triggers intracellular signal transduction via both adenosine A_{1} receptors and two sub-types of adenosine A_{2} receptors (A_{2A} and A_{2B} receptors).
 Minoxidil acts as an activator of the Kir6/SUR2 channel upon selective binding to SUR2.
 The expression of SUR2B in dermal papilla cells might play a role in the production of adenosine.
 Minoxidil induces cell growth factors such as VEGF, HGF, IGF-1 and potentiates HGF and IGF-1 actions by the activation of uncoupled sulfonylurea receptor on the plasma membrane of dermal papilla cells.

 A number of in vitro effects of minoxidil have been described in monocultures of various skin and hair follicle cell types including stimulation of cell proliferation, inhibition of collagen synthesis, and stimulation of vascular endothelial growth factor, prostaglandin synthesis and leukotriene B4 expression.

 Minoxidil causes a redistribution of cellular iron through its apparent capacity to bind this metal ion.
 By binding iron in a Fenton-reactive form, intracellular hydroxyl radical production would ensue, but hydroxyl would be immediately trapped and scavenged by the minoxidil to generate a nitroxyl radical.
 It is presumed that this nitroxyl radical will be capable of reduction by glutathione to reform minoxidil.
 Such a process would cycle until the minoxidil is otherwise metabolized and would result in rapid glutathione depletion with glutathione disulphide formation and therefore with concomitant consumption of NADPH/NADH and other reducing equivalents.
 Minoxidil inhibited PHD by interfering with the normal function of ascorbate, a cofactor of the enzyme, leading to a stabilization of HIF-1α protein and a subsequent activation of HIF-1.
 In an in vivo angiogenesis assay, millimolar minoxidil increased blood vessel formation in a VEGF-dependent manner.
 Minoxidil inhibition of PHD occurs via interrupting ascorbate binding to iron.
 The structural feature of positioning amines adjacent to nitric oxide may confer the ability of millimolar minoxidil to chelate iron, thereby inhibiting PHD.
 Minoxidil is capable of tetrahydrobiopterin inhibition as a cofactor for nitric oxide synthase.